-If you do find yourself in a position where you need to replace one stick of memory in a group, it’s always going to be best practice to replace it with a match, rather than replacing it with something you happened to have lying around, or something else that may be cheaper.
-Always instead plan on just purchasing a new stick of RAM to match what you already have installed, or if your finances allow, upgrade all of the sticks at once to a new set that is as fast as your configuration will allow, this way you get all new RAM, all with the same end of life and all at the same speed.
+If you do find yourself in a position where you need to replace one stick of memory in a group, it’s always going to be best practice to replace it with a match, rather than replacing it with something you happen to have lying around, or something else that may be cheaper.
+Instead, always plan to purchase a new stick of RAM to match what you already have installed, or if your finances allow, upgrade all of the sticks at once to a new set that is as fast as your configuration will allow; this way you get all new RAM, all with the same end of life and all at the same speed.

 If you do for some reason need to mix memory speeds, keep in mind that your systems will operate all of your memory at the speed of the slowest modules.
-So for example, if you have one module with a speed of 1333MHz and another module with a speed of 1600MHz, both will run at 1333MHz, so as you can see there’s really no benefit to using a second module of a higher speed as it will be slowed down to match the slowest one regardless.
+For example, if you have one module with a speed of 1333MHz and another module with a speed of 1600MHz, both will run at 1333MHz.
+As you can see, there’s no benefit to using a second module of a higher speed as it will be slowed down to match the slowest one regardless.

 Apart from having the second module being run at the slower speed, one of the other downsides to this approach is that you are at a much higher percentage of risk for data loss and corruption as your computer tries to delegate memory.
 It’s not a huge risk, however, there is still a risk with no benefit, so it winds up being one of those things where there is no upside and only downsides, making it something that really never makes sense to do.